Kópasker Village on Melrakkaslétta Plain in North-East Iceland

 And one of them, the queen with the crown, is hitchhiking :)

-I love stuff like this, it adds life to the surroundings :)
+I love stuff like this; it adds life to the surroundings.

-There are more things of interest at Kópasker, and we visited Skjálftasetrið - the Earthquake center.
+There are more things of interest at Kópasker, and we visited Skjálftasetrið - the Earthquake Center.

 The earthquake center in Kópasker

-At the Earthquake center in Kópasker
+At the Earthquake Center in Kópasker

 The Earthquake Centre is located in the schoolhouse at Kópasker and was opened on our National Holiday, the 17th of June 2009.
-Here one can get to know all about the earthquake and the effects it had on the inhabitants and the neighbouring areas.

 The Earthquake center in Kópasker

-At the Earthquake center in Kópasker
+At the Earthquake Center in Kópasker

 The Earthquake center in Kópasker

-At the Earthquake center in Kópasker
+At the Earthquake Center in Kópasker

-There are pictures on the walls and accounts of the inhabitants on how the earthquake affected their life.
-There is also an earthquake assimilator, where one can feel how strong this earthquake was.
-I tried it and it was pretty scary.
+There is also an earthquake simulator, where one can feel how strong this earthquake was.
+I tried it, and it was pretty scary.

-At Kópasker you will find another museum, the Folk Museum, called Byggðasafn Norður-Þingeyinga.
+At Kópasker, you will find another museum, the Folk Museum, called Byggðasafn Norður-Þingeyinga.
 I love visiting Folk museums and seek them out on my travels.

 he Folk Museum, called Byggðasafn Norður-Þingeyinga